Greek PM Tsipras says confident of finding compromise with Europe

 VIENNA/ATHENS Greece's government is confident of striking a compromise with its European partners in the coming days, Prime Minister Alexis Tsipras said on Monday, in a bid to quell growing concern over the country's future in the euro zone.

 Greece faces uncertainty over its ability to fund itself after its EU/IMF bailout expires on Feb 28.
-It rejects the extension of a programme it says is "cruel" but European partners have refused to accept Athens' plans to abandon reforms promised under the programme.
+It rejects the extension of a program it says is "cruel" but European partners have refused to accept Athens' plans to abandon reforms promised under the program.

 The wildly different outlook between Athens and the rest of Europe on the way forward triggered another selloff in Greek stocks and bonds on Monday amid growing speculation that Greece is once again flirting with the possibility of a euro zone exit.